felix-hilden/tekore/docs/src/reference/auth.rst

 They are used to retrieve application and user credentials, respectively.
 The former can be used in generic endpoints like the ones for albums, the latter is required for endpoints that involve a specific user.
+User authorisation involves a two-step process.

+- Redirect a user to a specific URL
+- Request an access token with data from the redirection

 See Spotify's `authorisation guide <https://developer.spotify.com/ documentation/general/guides/authorization-guide/>`_
 for more information about the underlying authentication procedures.